DONATE NOW

 SPAY/NEUTER

 Cat's Cradle works with a group of partner vets and clinics that can offer reduced rates for spay/neuter surgery and rabies vaccines.
-We can work with clients to facilitate spay/neuter of cats and that clients will pay a copay.
-Simply call us and one of our phone counselors can assist you in getting spay/neuter services scheduled.
+We can work with clients to facilitate spay/neuter of cats and that clients will pay a portion of the cost of the services otherwise called a copay.
+There are two ways to apply for assistance, you can simply fill out the form in the link or call us and one of our phone counselors can tell you more about available spay and neuter services in our service area of Page, Augusta and Rockingham.

 Alley Cat Allies